 Heather L. Hintz is a Director and Co-Chair of the Firm’s Appellate Practice Group.
-She represents privately-held and public companies, banks and municipalities in a range of litigation and business matters in state and federal courts, district and appellate courts, as well as in arbitration tribunals.
+She represents privately-held and public companies, banks, municipalities, and nonprofit organizations in a range of litigation and business matters in state and federal courts, at both district and appellate levels.

-In representing companies from small to large for more than 20 years, Heather has given advice and defended claims in a wide range of matters, including environmental matters such as toxic waste litigation, broker-dealer litigation, breach of contract actions, title matters and real estate development disputes.
-She actively represents local and national banks and mortgage companies in bringing and defending mortgage and commercial loan litigation and fraud cases.
-Recently, Heather has represented banks in prosecuting civil fraud and related claims under the Racketeering and Corrupt Organizations Act, with respect to a series of large commercial loans.
+In representing organizations from small to large for more than 30 years, Heather has given advice and defended and pursued claims in a wide range of matters, including constitutional challenges, environmental matters such as toxic waste litigation, broker-dealer litigation, breach of contract actions, title matters and real estate development disputes.
+Heather has represented banks in prosecuting civil fraud and related claims under the Racketeering and Corrupt Organizations Act, with respect to a series of large commercial loans.

 Heather has also devoted a significant part of her practice to litigation involving urban renewal matters, in which she has represented a number of commercial real estate developers, investors and related entities in a series of actions filed against them, the City of Oklahoma City and the Oklahoma City Urban Renewal Authority under Oklahoma’s qui tam statutes.
 She successfully defended those claims in the trial court as well as on appeal to the Oklahoma Supreme Court and the Tenth Circuit Court of Appeals.

-Heather has served as an adjunct professor at Oklahoma City University School of Law in International Law (1993, 1994, 2008) and as an adjunct coach of the Jessup International Moot Court Team (1990-2000).
+Heather has served as an adjunct professor at Oklahoma City University School of Law in International Law (1993, 1994, 2008) and as an adjunct coach of the Jessup International Moot Court Team (1990-2000), and is an active contributor to and presenter at animal welfare forums.

-In addition to being an active community volunteer in the arts and education and giving both time and pro bono advice to animal welfare organizations, she is currently past-president of the board of PAMBE Ghana, an Oklahoma non-profit organization that promotes bilingual primary education in under-served northern Ghana, which established and continues to support a thriving, community-owned model school in Bomboazio.
+In addition to being a community volunteer in the arts and education and giving both time and pro bono advice to animal welfare organizations, she has for more than ten years been a member of the board of PAMBE Ghana, an Oklahoma non-profit organization that promotes bilingual, Montessori based primary education in under-served northern Ghana, and which established and continues to support a thriving, community-owned model school in Bomboazio.

 - St. Olaf College (B.A., 1983)